1. Transferable Skills: What Are They & Examples for 2024

 The importance of transferable skills can’t be overstated.
 They’re the abilities that go to the very heart of your ability to function effectively and productively in the workplace.
 And although they’re generally more soft skills than the hard skills you gain for specific roles they’re of paramount importance in any job application.

 According to government statistics, in the years 2000-2018 around 9% of the workforce changed jobs every year.
-As I’ve already mentioned, even if you haven’t changed jobs recently, chances are you will in future.
+As I’ve already mentioned, even if you haven’t changed jobs recently, chances are you will in the future.
 So it’s essential to have a core set of portable skills you can take with you from one job to the next.

 Transferable skills list